Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 While in Central Australia, I directed the NT Youth Film Festival and was integral to the Kunka Career Conference for Aboriginal Women, the Indigenous Music Awards, and music programs for Aboriginal youths.

-Publication of Songbird, my junior fiction novel, inspired by the courage and resilience of my Iraqi and Syrian students.
+Feedback from young readers (and teachers) of Songbird and Sunflower, two of my children’s novels, inspired by the courage and resilience of my Iraqi and Syrian students.

 Publication of my memoir, a story that took great courage to write but that reminded me of my passion for writing.